FNScence/CSAFAP-config-package/README.md

   - Bind for R to release middle click nades while also reloading
   - Improved user-friendly custimization options

+- ***New with version 1.5:***
+  - Two additional wheels accessable via mousewheel, when the smoke/flash wheel is already open
+  - Ancient: CT instant smokes for mid and B doors from all 5 spawns (open smoke wheel, then scroll mousewheel up/down)

 ## Installation
 - **Step 1:**
   Download and place the whole folder named `CSAFAP` in the config folder of the CS2 installation, at this path: